 - To identify options for encoding and exchanging the data in the model in liaison with survey software vendors.

 The programme of work has been established by the Intergovernmental Committee for Survey and Mapping (ICSM) with support from the Spatial Information Council (ANZLIC).
-Implementation of any new method of exchanging cadastral survey information will be up to individual jurisdictions.
+Implementation of the new framework for exchanging cadastral survey information will be up to individual jurisdictions.
 LINZ is planning on its implementation being part of the Rebuilding Landonline programme.

-The work is planned for completion by late 2021.
+The work is planned for completion by early 2022.